 — Professor Peter U. Nwangwu

-Review on the Corrupt State
+Review of the Corrupt State

 Still from the same source, in the year 2002, Nigeria was again ranked the second-most corrupt country in the world, after the organization surveyed 102 countries.
-Nigeria was seen at the bottom, occupying the 101th position in terms of Confidence Interval (CI).
+Nigeria was seen at the bottom, occupying the 101st position in terms of Confidence Interval (CI).

-In 2003, Nigeria received the same ranking, making no improvements from 2003.
+In 2003, Nigeria received the same ranking, making no improvements from 2002.

-2004's ranking showed a little improvement when compared to the past four years.
+2004's ranking showed a little improvement when compared to the previous four years.
 Nigeria was ranked the third most corrupt country in the world in that year, performing better than Bangladesh and Haiti.
 That year, 146 nations were surveyed.

 The record on the corruption in Nigeria really improved in 2005.
 The number of countries surveyed by the Transparency International was 158.
 Nigeria was ranked eighth most corrupt.